osism/documentation/source/deployment/infrastructure.rst

    $ curl -X DELETE http://KOLLA_INTERNAL_VIP_ADDRESS:9200/.kibana
    {"acknowledged":true}

+If the Kibana webinterface is not callable after the first deployment (``503 Service Unavailable``) and a ``docker logs kibana`` shows the error ``Index .kibana belongs to a version of Kibana that cannot be automatically migrated.
+Reset it or use the X-Pack upgrade assistant`` the ``.kibana`` index must also be removed manually.

 Then reload the Kibana application in the browser and create a new index pattern (index pattern: ``flog-*``, time filter field name: ``@timestamp``).